What Is a Website Cookie? How Cookies Affect Your Online Privacy

 Whether you’re browsing Google search results, logging into Facebook, or just innocently chatting away on an online forum, you’ve encountered cookies.
-They aren’t inherently harmful but, just like passwords or email addresses, they can be exploited when placed in the wrong hands.
-Keep reading to learn how you can protect yourself.
+They aren’t inherently harmful but, just like passwords or email addresses, they are exploitable when placed in the wrong hands.

 How Do Cookies Affect You?

+So, what should you worry about?
 The worst possible scenario would be the interception or forgery of one of your cookies, which would allow another user to impersonate you on some website.
-This could result in them eavesdropping on your user data OR hijacking your account credentials.
+This could result in them eavesdropping on your user data or hijacking your account credentials.

-Protecting Your Privacy
+Protecting Your Privacy With Cookies

-Here’s what you need to know about cookie privacy: they cannot know any information that you don’t personally provide.
+Here’s what you need to know about cookie privacy: they cannot see any information that you don’t personally provide.
 In other words, just because a website has a cookie on you doesn’t mean that they know everyone in your family and which schools you’ve attended—unless you entered that information to the website.

 The biggest problem with tracking cookies is that an advertising agency can view your browsing history, as that’s what they use to target ads relevant to your interests.
 You can prevent them from doing this, of course, by playing with your browser settings and disabling cookies.

 Engage all defenses and get these people a shield! ??

 Enhanced Tracking Protection is now on by default for ALL Firefox users.